renesugar/k_elda_archive/docs/_Dev.md

  and the current state stored in the database.
 After identifying the differences, `engine` determines the least disruptive way to update the database to the correct state, and then performs these updates.
-Notice that the `engine` only updates the database, not the actual remote system - `cluster` takes care of that.
+Notice that the `engine` only updates the database, not the actual remote system - `cloud` takes care of that.

-The `cluster` takes care of making the state of your system equal to the state of the database. `cluster` continuously checks for updates to the database, and whenever the state changes, `cluster` boots or terminates VMs in you system to reflect the changes in the `db`.
+The `cloud` takes care of making the state of your system equal to the state of the database. `cloud` continuously checks for updates to the database, and whenever the state changes, `cloud` boots or terminates VMs in you system to reflect the changes in the `db`.

 Now that VMs are running, the `minion` container will take care of starting the